As we receive questions from parents, we will post frequently asked questions here.

 Generally, no. You do not automatically have access to your child's educational records (grades, tuition bill, student health records, etc) because of FERPA laws.
 You must be able to provide documentation that establishes that you provide one-half or more of your student's support.
 Learn more about that process and FERPA here.

-9. Will my student be required to attend orientation before they can register for
+9. Will my student be required to complete orientation before he or she can register

 Yes.
-All new students are required to register for and attend new student orientation before they can register for classes.
-The orientation office offers multiple sessions at convenient times throughout the year.
-If your student is from out of state, online orientation may be an option.
+All new students are required to complete new student orientation before they can register for classes.
+Your student will receive notification on how to complete the orientation requirement.
 Visit uvu.edu/orientation/ to find out more information.

 1. What if my student doesn't see the major they want on the list?